zwicker-group/py-pde/docs/source/index.rst

     \partial_t u(\boldsymbol x, t) = \mathcal D[u(\boldsymbol x, t)]
         + \eta(u, \boldsymbol x, t) \;,

-where :math:`\mathcal D` is a (non-linear) differential operator that defines the time evolution of a (set of) physical fields :math:`u` with possibly tensorial character, which depend on spatial coordinates :math:`\boldsymbol x` and time :math:`t`.
+where :math:`\mathcal D` is a (non-linear) operator containing spatial derivatives that defines the time evolution of a (set of) physical fields :math:`u` with possibly tensorial character, which depend on spatial coordinates :math:`\boldsymbol x` and time :math:`t`.
 The framework also supports stochastic differential equations in the Itô representation, where the noise is represented by :math:`\eta` above.